appdevdesigns/opsportal_docs/develop/develop_plugin_create.md

 Which is good, since we haven't actually written any unit tests yet.

+>Note: 'npm test' attempts to run a makefile.
+Windows users should make sure they are able to run 'make' commands.
+If not, you'll need to add that ability before you can run any of the tests.

 ##Configure the OpsPortal
 Just physically being in the directory doesn't tell the OpsPortal to include you.
 We need to add it to the `config/opsportal.js` file.